dhis2/dhis2-docs/src/developer/web-api/tracker.md

 the context of a Program.
 The Owner organisation unit is used to decide access privileges when reading and writing tracker data related to a program.
 This, along with the Program's [Access Level](#webapi_nti_access_level) configuration, decides the access behavior for Program-related data (Enrollments and Events).
 A user can access a TrackedEntity's Program data if the corresponding Owner OrganisationUnit for that TrackedEntity-Program combination falls under the user's organisation unit scope (Search/Capture).
 For Programs that are configured with access level  *OPEN* or *AUDITED* , the Owner OrganisationUnit has to be in the user's search scope.
 For Programs that are configured with access level  *PROTECTED* or *CLOSED* , the Owner OrganisationUnit has to be in the user's capture scope to be able to access the corresponding program data for the specific tracked entity.
+Irrespective of the program access level, to access Tracker objects, the requested organization unit must always be within the user's search scope.
+A user cannot request objects outside its search scope unless they are using the organization unit mode ALL and have superuser privileges.

 #### Tracker Ownership Override: Break the Glass { #webapi_nti_tracker_ownership_override }